Custom Properties

 Did you raise your eyebrows at the claim that this is “exactly the same”

-work?
-Was that because the op
+way that id and roles work?
+Was that because the op in the years_exp

 condition?

-The fact is, each type of condition has an op
+The fact is, each type of condition has an op field, but usually it is

 omitted because its default value is correct.
 But other operators are